makersacademy/takeaway-challenge/README.md

 restaurant.confirmation_sending("1, meat dish, 4, pesceterian, 5")

 After the above commands done on the irb, I should receive a message telling that my order was placed and it will be delivered in an hour.

+Now, I think a class named order would be a good class to make. we will try it like below:

+require "order.rb"